 Lithium Ion (Li-Ion) 18650 Cells

-The 18650 cell is the modular powerhouse behind modern warehouse automation, delivering high energy density and scalable voltage configurations for Autonomous Guided Vehicles (AGVs) and AMRs.
+The 18650 cell is the modular powerhouse fueling modern warehouse automation, with high energy density and flexible voltage setups for AGVs and AMRs.

 Core Concepts